Research Fellowship in Jewish History: Legal, Intellectual and Political

-The Research Fellowship in Jewish Intellectual History is an opportunity to read sources from almost the whole range of the primary texts of the Jewish people’s tradition.
-It is an opportunity to analyze, both textually and historically, a wide range of passages from most of the authors and works of late First-Temple through sixteenth-century-CE Jewries as discussions of practical wisdom.
+This fellowship opportunity is for students participating full time in the Pardes Year/Semester program.
+The Research Fellowship in Jewish History: Legal, Intellectual, and Political is an opportunity to familiarize oneself with sources from almost the whole range of the primary texts of the Jewish people’s tradition.
+It is an opportunity to familiarize oneself, both textually and historically, with a wide range of passages from most of the authors and works of late First-Temple through sixteenth-century-CE Jewries as discussions of practical wisdom.

 Description of Faculty Research: